 Example of the Parasympathetic Nervous System at Work

 Say you’ve just returned home from a long day at work, during which you had to give a big presentation.
-The presentation went great.
+It went great.
 You got an amazing review.
-And now it’s over, and you’re home, and that's when the activation of the parasympathetic nervous system happens.
+Now it’s over, you’re home, and that's when the activation of the parasympathetic nervous system happens.

-It’s easy to see that, here, your PNS should be active.
-You are “resting and digesting,” conserving and storing energy.
+It’s easy to see that your PNS should be active.
+You are resting and digesting, conserving and storing energy.
 There are no threats, and you are in a state of what Walter Bradford Cannon called homeostasis in his book The Wisdom of the Body, published in 1930.
-Homeostasis is the state of equilibrium necessary for survival.
+Homeostasis3 is the state of equilibrium necessary for survival.

 Because of this, resting and digesting are priorities: